cancervariants/gene-harmony-analysis/CONTRIBUTING.md

 *Primary gene symbol of the gene being represented by the collision*

 ### ENSG ID
-*Unique identifier number assigned by Ensembl to each gene, begining with ENSG*
+*Unique identifier number assigned by Ensembl to each gene, beginning with ENSG*

 ### Genomic Location (GRCh38/hg38)
 *A description of the location of the gene on assembly GRCh38/hg38 including the chromosome, start position, and end position*